-VABF’s emphasis, and name, uses the term “biological farming,” an alternative term for organic farming more easily accepted in the early years of the organic farming movement.
+The term “biological farming" is an alternative term for organic farming more easily accepted in the early years of the organic farming movement.
 By choosing a focus on “biological,” farmers and advocates place emphasis on environmental health and farm productivity, rather than the more politicized arena of organic food.
-Activities at the VABF conference were in keeping with this focus.
+Activities at the Virginia Biological Farming conference were in keeping with this focus.

-VABF had many excellent presentations/presenters, given to many enthusiastic participants, making tangible the growth in interest in organic food production, but only three are noted in detail here: Atina Diffley’s presentation on food safety, Gunter Hauk’s keynote speech, and a closing panel discussion on women in farming.
+While many excellent presentations/presenters were given to many enthusiastic participants, making tangible the growth in interest in organic food production, only three are noted in detail here: Atina Diffley’s presentation on food safety, Gunter Hauk’s keynote speech, and a closing panel discussion on women in farming.

 Diffley, of Gardens of Eagan fame, presented a Family Farmed workshop on Food Safety, based on the comprehensive guide to organic food safety that she co-authored: Wholesale Success: A Farmer’s Guide to Food Safety, Selling, Postharvest Handling and Packing Produce.

 Food safety isn’t an exciting topic, but in today’s climate, with the Food Safety Modernization Act looming, and with a new food safety regulatory structure just a few approvals away from implementation, the workshop was timely and helpful to farmers looking for guidance in this area.
 Diffley’s presentation was all-business, focused on food safety protocols, but also included advice and strategies for beginning organic farmers.

 Gunther Hauk, internationally known for his 2002 book Toward Saving the Honeybee, spoke about the environmental and ethical concerns of our modern food supply, passionately advocating continued organic and non-industrial farming practices that recognize and support the connection between human health and environment.